Ladder Operator Block-Encoding: Conclusions

 \section{Conclusions}

-In this work, we detail a framework - which we refer to as LOBE (Ladder Operator Block-Encoding) - that constructs quantum circuits to block-encode operators written directly in second quantization.
-We give explicit compilations for operators written as linear combinations of products of ladder operators acting on both fermionic and bosonic modes and detail how these constructions can be generalized to other types of operators.
-This avoids expanding operators in the Pauli basis prior to block-encoding which introduces a signficant overhead.
-Additionally, we provide an open-source library to build these block-encoding circuits for various second-quantized operators \cite{lobe}.
+In this work, we detail a block-encoding framework that we refer to as LOBE (Ladder Operator Block-Encoding).
+In this framework, quantum circuits to block-encode operators are constructed directly from the ladder operator representation.
+We give explicit circuit compilations for operators written as linear combinations of products of ladder operators acting on both fermionic and bosonic modes and detail how these constructions can be generalized.
+We provide an implementation of LOBE via an open-source library, allowing users to build block-encoding circuits following the LOBE framework \cite{lobe}.

+LOBE explicitly avoids expanding ladder operators in the Pauli basis, which is often done in other block-encoding frameworks.
+Block-encoding circuits are designed to update the system directly based on the action of the ladder operators, and rotate any unwanted effects outside of the encoded subspace.
+This results in more efficient block-encoding circuits compared to techniques that require these operator transformations.

-We provide analytical and numerical spaectime costs for the relevant quantum resources required by LOBE.
-We compare our constructions to those that require expressing the operators in the Pauli basis using the Jordan-Wigner and Standard Binary transformations.
-Our numerical results show that in most relevant cases, the LOBE framework produces block-encodings that require signficantly fewer $T$ gates, non-Clifford rotations, block-encoding ancillae and total number of qubits and result in block-encodings with smaller rescaling factors.
-In addition, the LOBE framework has favorable scaling with respect to the maximum occupation of bosonic modes, the number of momentum modes, and the locality of the operator.
+We compare LOBE to frameworks that require expressing the operators in the Pauli basis.
+We provide analytical and numerical space-time costs for the relevant quantum resources required by LOBE.
+Our numerical results show that LOBE often produces block-encodings that require significantly fewer $T$ gates, non-Clifford rotations, block-encoding ancillae and total number of qubits, and have smaller rescaling factors.
+In addition, LOBE has favorable scaling with respect to the maximum occupation of bosonic modes, the number of momentum modes, and the locality of the operator.
+In certain cases, such as when block-encoding a product of fermionic operators, LOBE results in exponentially fewer non-Clifford operations with respect to the locality.

-In certain cases, such as when block-encoding a product of fermionic operators with its Hermitian conjugate, LOBE results in exponentially fewer non-Clifford operations with respect to the locality as compared to a naive expansion of the operator in the Pauli basis.
-However, when considering a linear combination of such operators with the same active modes, the Pauli transformation can lead to cancellations which make expanding in the Pauli basis favorable.
-A more thorough comparison between these frameworks for operators with this form, such as those arising in quantum chemistry, is needed and we leave this for future work.
+Expanding operators in the Pauli basis can lead to operator cancellations that are not accounted for in LOBE.
+This can make methods that expand operators in the Pauli basis more favorable, and it may be useful to incorporate these operator cancellations into the LOBE framework.
+A more thorough comparison between these frameworks for operators with this form, such as those arising in quantum chemistry, is needed, and we leave this for future work.